A Brothel, A Beauty And A Murderer! #23

 At first Annabelle thought he was going to set her on fire.
 But Greg had a different idea.
 He sat the oil lamp carefully down on the porch.
 With no sense of remorse he yanked on her mother’s long brown hair and dragged her body out into the clearing as Annabelle screamed.
 When he returned he tossed the top of glass top of the lamp away.
 When he walked off the porch she couldn’t see what he was doing but she knew as tears streamed down her cheeks.

 This is my newest 2016 eBook.
-I have made this comment section so those folks who have read this (Erotic Content) filled eBook and would like to comment on what they thought about it can do so.
+I have made this comment section so those folks who have read this (Graphic Sexual Content) filled eBook and would like to comment on what they thought about it can do so.
 Just go back up to the top of the page and click on the Contact Me tab.

 Download your Kindle eBook on Amazon today for $2.99!